alexlamb/alexlamb.github.io/_posts/2017-07-03-throwing-money-two.md

 "Fair enough," said Karl.
 "You're on."

 Which approach will have the greatest effect?
 Any guesses.
-Tune in next time for the next installment of Wealth Distribution Adventures!
+Tune in next time for another installment of Wealth Distribution Adventures!